MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 <pre>    % error = (( computed – expected ) / expected) * 100</pre>

 shows that we have a x and y errors of 0% and 8%, which isn't too bad since we don't know what the actual expected y value is anyway.
-We know that the x will be 0 though since it's symmetric, and we are in the ballpark with our computed y value based.
+We do know that the x will be 0 though since it's symmetric, and we are in the ballpark with our computed y value.

-This was a simple dataset to ease into things, but we will have more data sets that have precisely known expected values that we will look at also.
+This was a simple dataset to ease into things, but we will have more data sets that have precisely known expected values that are much better tests of accuracy.

 ---

 *3_point_asymmetric_data.csv*

 This dataset is the same as the previous 4 point dataset, except that the first point is removed.
 It is intuitive that 2 data points cannot yield an extremum since that would only be a straight line.
-Thus 3 points represents the minumum number of data point that could yield any min or max when plotted out.
+Thus 3 points represents the minumum number of data points that could yield any min or max when plotted out.
 So this is a stress test since it's the bare minimum input required to solve for an extrema.

 ![](3_point_asymmetric_data.png)

 *3_point_asymmetric_data.expected_output.csv*

-Since the first negative X point was removed, we would expect the extrema to shift to the positive direction compared to the 4 point symmetric result.
-Also, we should expect the computed direct result to be a bit less accurate given that only 3 input points are provided.
+Since the first negative point was removed, we would expect the extrema to shift to the right compared to the 4 point symmetric result.
+Also, we should expect the expected and the computed values to be less accurate.

-The peak for this data was determined via the plotting program by manually moving the cursor back and forth until Y was at a max value.
+The peak for this data was determined via the plotting program by manually moving the cursor back and forth until y was at a max value.
 That occurs at:

 0.000524, 1.125